preusser/q27/README.md

    If you are willing to **contribute compute time** on your own hardware or even to **donate devices**, please contact thomas.preusser@tu-dresden.de.

-In either case you have fully transparent access to all sources through this site and will receive a honorable mention on this page.
+In either case, you will have fully transparent access to all sources through this site and will receive a honorable mention on this page.